Hi, I'm Jess

 My approach combines art psychotherapy with elements of mindfulness and DBT.
 I also draw from additional training in attachment-based family therapy and trauma-informed practices.
 I endorse a holistic treatment model that honors whole-body wellness and I encourage a community-supported recovery plan.

 I am able to function as a primary therapist or provide adjunct therapy services to individuals who would benefit from the addition of this unique modality.
-Sessions are held at Studio 34 in West Philadelphia.
+Sessions are held at Studio 34 in West Philadelphia and Still Waters Therapies in Fairmount.
 I do not participate in insurance panels, rates are competitive with limited sliding scale fee options.

 A BRIEF HISTORY